timofeymukha/eddylicious/docs/index.rst

 ===========

-Eddylicious is a python library for generating inflow boundary fields for Large Eddy simulation (LES) and Direct Numerical Simulation (DNS) of turbulent flows.
+Eddylicious is a python library for generating inflow boundary fields for scale-resolving simulations of turbulent flow.

 The goal of eddylicious is to serve as a central place-holder for existing inflow generation methods and make them easily accessible to the CFD community.